javiercoulon/portfolio/README.md

 *  Automated validation processes across multiple systems and services to speed delivery speed and quality.
 This allowed the team to find escapees while doing changes and stop releases to customers.
 * Served as an enabler for people inside and outside the team/organization by helping them on activities that will benefit/improve their work, the department and Intel in general.
-* Driven the design activities for general purpose solutions, stakeholders, timelines definition and other management/client relevant decisions that will defined the development activities for the team.
+* Driven the design activities for general purpose solutions, stakeholders, timelines definition and other management/client relevant decisions that will define the development activities for the team.
 * Developed backend services to support front-end applications and automation scripts and their business needs using ASP.NET core and other technologies.
-* Helped the adoption process from multiple teams in new systems so they can easily use the new development in less than than initially required.
-All this by creating and debugging client scripts that connect to the new systems and also solving question from customers.
+* Helped the adoption process from multiple teams in new systems so they can easily use the new development in less time than initially required.
+All this by creating and debugging client scripts that connect to the new systems and also solving questions from customers.
-* Developed front-end capabilities using Angular technologies based on previous defined/discussed needs, set the definition of done and followed the process since initial implementation to final deployment.
+* Developed front-end capabilities using Angular technologies based on previous defined/discussed needs, set the definition of done and followed the process from initial implementation to final deployment.
 * Given customer support that implies working with clients and solving their issues with the system and with the inputs provided.
 * Designed software solutions end to end (from requirements gathering to production release).
 Some of the efforts were a new module in a legacy system, a new script or even a new service.
 * Implemented Azure Dev-ops pipelines to automate releases to cloud infrastructure and scheduled tasks, validated them and certified that the process is working.
 * Implementing hotfix and new capabilities in legacy tools to support day to day business needs.
 From errors found to features that were required due to business changes.
-Most of these features helped reducing an important amount of time in the end user activities.
+Most of these features helped reduce an important amount of time in the end user activities.
-* Fulfilled security requirements given by IT department on the existing tooling including legacy.
+* Fulfilled security requirements given by the IT department on the existing tooling including legacy.
 * Redesigning and/or implementation of current legacy code to reduce the technical debt.
 Activities were from updating the framework to refactoring a set of classes.
 * Troubleshoot unknown new issues to improve existing application’s stability.
 * Response to issues that block normal operations of the system in a microservice architecture, from errors triggered by the system itself to problems caused by changes in the platform where those technologies reside.
 Most of them required querying application insights from Azure.